KorfLab/intronomicon/bakeoff/README.md

 - What kinds of exon-intron structures create the most problems?
 - What kinds of improvements need to made in this space?"

+This project is moving to its own repo shortly.

 ## Quickstart ##

 1. Install conda (e.g. miniforge3)